 “If we leave all the activism to people who do it as a full-time job, we’ll never make the collective impact we need.”

-A few months into my recovery from the 2016 election (I worked as a campaign organizer in New Hampshire for the final 6 months of the campaign), I was asked to give a Pecha Kucha Talk.
-What I liked about the format was the win-win aspect of the slides advancing on a timer that the speaker can’t control: if I planned really well, the timing would be impressive; if I was woefully unprepared, it would be hilarious.
+And so, a few months into my recovery from the 2016 election (I worked as a campaign organizer in New Hampshire for the final 6 months of the campaign), I said yes when asked to give a Pecha Kucha Talk.
+Worst case scenario, it would be at least be hilarious, right?

 You can watch my talk here: